Multi Device Control (MDC) compatibility

 The Multi Device Control (MDC) function is available on the PLENTICORE G3 from software version 3.06.10 onwards.

-Multi Device Control (MDC) is used to monitor and control MDC-enabled inverters and other MDC-enabled devices in the same home network.
-The control task is performed by a PLENTICORE G3 inverter that has been configured as an MDC host inverter.
-An MDC host inverter can be operated with or without a battery.
-If a battery is used in the system network, the battery with the largest capacity must be connected to the MDC host inverter.
+Multi Device Control (MDC) enables central monitoring and control of MDC-enabled inverters and other MDC-enabled devices within the same home network.
+The control function is performed by a PLENTICORE G3 inverter configured as an MDC host.
+The MDC host inverter can be operated both without a battery and with a connected battery.
+If a battery is used within the MDC system network, it must be connected to the MDC host inverter.
+The battery with the largest usable capacity must be connected to the MDC host.

-If several PLENTICORE G3 inverters with batteries have been installed in the home network, they can be controlled via an MDC host.
-To do this, the paid product extension/additional option Battery Control with MDC must be activated on the MDC host inverter.
+If several PLENTICORE G3 inverters with batteries have been installed in the home network, these are controlled via an MDC host.
+To do this, the paid product extension / add-on option ‘Battery Control with MDC’ must be activated on the MDC host inverter.
 If several batteries have been installed in the MDC system network, the battery with the largest capacity must be connected to the MDC host inverter.

-Without the product extension Battery Control with MDC, only one battery can be connected to and controlled by the MDC host inverter.
+Without the ‘Battery Control with MDC’ product extension, only one battery can be connected to and controlled via the MDC host inverter.

 Controlling and regulating other MDC client inverters is also possible without the product extension if only one battery storage unit is used in the MDC system.